-A floor plan is essentially a slice through a building level viewed from above.
+A guide to architects plans begins with a floor plan, this is essentially a slice through a building level viewed from above.
 It is to scale and shows the buildings internal arrangement.
 It shows the relationship between rooms, as well as any other physical features at that level of the structure.
 The level of detail on the floor plan would depend on the stage of the project.
 Each floor level of the building requires its own plan and the standard level it is taken from is 1.2m from the floor level.
 Anything below or above this point is dotted or dashed, for example a low level window or the remaining treads of a staircase.

 A site plan captures the whole of the site and is a to scale aerial view.
 It captures the whole building, landscaping, car parking, all boundaries of the site and a clear access point.
 It also includes its neighbouring context including adjacent buildings and streets which allows for the project to be seen in the local context.
 A location plan is also needed, which is the same concept as a site plan but at a much smaller scale to show more of the context.
 Two roads are required to be seen on a location plan, and as its name suggests is used for locating the project.

 An elevation is a two-dimensional drawing of a vertical element of a building, whether it an external or internal elevation.
 An exterior elevation shows the whole side of one building and is used to show the proportions of the building, including the window proportions, any door positions and any details including guttering and rainwater pipes.

 A cross section is similar to a floor plan in that it takes a slice through a building.
 A cross section is normally vertical and will reveal the build-up of external and internal walls and floors in relation to the rooms inside.
 It also allows a view of how the rooms vertically stack, which is useful to understand how elements like drainage and services can be fitted.